FIRST: A blog update!

 Trial #1:

 I based the recipe off my Citrus Pound Cake recipe, since that is the recipe my friends and family request me to make the most.
 The texture was great, but had no flavor whatsoever.
-The cake was red, but not burn-your-eyes-out red like the classic red velvet cakes.
+The cake was reddish, but not burn-your-eyes-out red like the classic red velvet cakes.
 The frosting was too thin and wasn’t very sweet.

 Trial #2: